TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    This is a dictionary that maps module names to modules which have already been loaded.
 This can be manipulated to force reloading of modules and other tricks.
-   However, replacing the dictionary will not necessarily work as expected and deleting essential items from the dictionary may cause Python to fail.
+   However, replacing the dictionary will not necessarily work as expected and deleting essential items kutoka the dictionary may cause Python to fail.

 .. data:: path

    .. index:: triple: module; search; path

    A list of strings that specifies the search path for modules.
-Initialized from the environment variable :envvar:`PYTHONPATH`, plus an installation-dependent default.
+Initialized kutoka the environment variable :envvar:`PYTHONPATH`, plus an installation-dependent default.

    As initialized upon program startup, the first item of this list, ``path[0]``, is the directory containing the script that was used to invoke the Python interpreter.
-If the script directory is not available (e.g.  if the interpreter is invoked interactively or if the script is read from standard input), ``path[0]`` is the empty string, which directs Python to search modules in the current directory first.
+If the script directory is not available (e.g.  if the interpreter is invoked interactively or if the script is read kutoka standard input), ``path[0]`` is the empty string, which directs Python to search modules in the current directory first.
 Notice that the script directory is inserted *before* the entries inserted as a result of :envvar:`PYTHONPATH`.